 2. Penny Hot Springs

 The downside: it is popular and parking is very limited.
-Go on weekdays or early mornings.
+Go on weekdays or early mornings for a quieter experience.

 3. Radium Hot Springs

-Not to be confused with Radium Hot Springs in British Columbia.
-Colorado’s version is a primitive spring along the Colorado River near Kremmling.
-Basic user-built rock pools with varying temperatures.
-Remote and rarely crowded.
+Not to be confused with its more famous namesake in British Columbia, Colorado’s Radium Hot Springs is a primitive gem along the Colorado River near Kremmling.
+Simple user-built rock pools offer a raw, no-frills soaking experience.
+Remote and rarely crowded, it rewards those willing to venture off the beaten path.

 Developed and Mid-Range